Makeblock-official/micropython-api-doc/docs/codey&rocky/codey/motion sensor.rst

 .. function:: get_yaw()

-   Get the yaw of the Euler angle.
-The returned data range is ``0 ~ 360``.
+   Get the yaw of the Euler angle, The returned data range is ``0 ~ 360``.
 Since the Codey onboard sensor is a six-axis sensor, there is no electronic compass.
 So in fact the yaw angle is just the integral of the Z-axis angular velocity.
 It has accumulated errors.
 If you want to get a true yaw angle, this API is not suitable for use.

 .. function:: get_rotation(axis)